-Led by the Chief Financial Officer/Treasurer (CFO), this Branch oversees the District's financial and procurement services.
-The CFO provides professional assistance and support to the President/CEO on the District's financial planning, accounting, investing, and procurement services.
-Financial Services includes financial planning and reporting, budgeting, treasury services, accounting, and payroll services.
+Led by the Chief Financial Officer (CFO), this Branch oversees the Financial Services, Procurement Services, and the Safety & Risk Management departments.
+The CFO plays a key role in providing professional assistance and support to the President/ CEO on financial planning, accounting, investing, and procurement.
+Financial Services encompasses economic and financial planning and reporting, budgeting, treasury services, accounting, and payroll services.